zaqifathis/BIMserver-doc/Scalability.md

 So far I haven't seen a whole lot of good reasons to make BIMserver scalable, please let me know.

 ## CPU
 About 99% percent of CPU is used by the plugin used to convert geometry from IFC's definition to triangles.
 Focus should be on scaling that out.
+BIMserver itself makes good use of the multiple cores if available.
+But there is of course a limit to this type of scaling (vertical).

 ## Memory
 Memory usage has been greatly reduced in 1.5.
 Very big models (gigabytes) can be uploaded to a 64GB server, which you can buy for the price of a laptop.